CSS Box-sizing

 The result of this calculation is 266px.
 This is probably not the result you expected, am I right?
 That’s why you need to really be careful about this.

 Now, you’re probably wondering if there is an easier way to deal with width, than having to use the calculator every time?
 There is!
-By using border-box.
+By using a border-box.

 Border-box